 When people enter a room, they usually scan it from left to right.
 So to make the room seem larger, put the tallest piece in the far left corner.

 4. Paint a Few Walls in Neutral Tones

 Most of the time, preparing your townhouse for sale involves painting a few walls or rooms.
 When you do, to achieve the proper staging effect, avoid bright colors.
 The goal is always to make your home appear as a blank canvas that buyers can visualize as their home with all their stuff in it.

 Staging professionals, then, recommend using neutral hues and tones to achieve that effect.
 Good color choices (in Benjamin Moore paints) are Linen White, Shaker Beige, Mellow Yellow, and Jackson Tan.
 If you prefer another brand, you can always have the paint store match the color.

 Remember, one of the chief goals of staging is allowing prospective buyers to see your home as their home.
 So, obviously, you need to remove everything that imposes your personality on it.

 Take down family portraits and put away personal objects and mementos.
 You can put in their place inexpensive canvas artwork or reproductions of landscapes and floral motifs.
 Doing so will give your townhouse a feel that isn’t peculiarly yours, and these will show well in listing photos.

-So give these 5 frugal ways to stage your townhouse for sale in Nashville a try.
+So give these 5 frugal ways to stage your townhouse for sale in Franklin, Nashville, or Brentwood a try.
 It doesn’t cost much, it’s definitely worth the small amount of effort, and it just may result in a much quicker sale.
 And there’s, even more, you can do to get a better offer and speed up the sale.